 Scripture readings: Book of the Prophet Amos 6:1, 4-7; First Letter of Saint Paul to Timothy 6:11-16; Gospel According to Saint Luke 16:19-31

 “A wise man is known by the fewness of his words,” as the saying goes.
-Saint Benedict cites it in his Holy Rule in the chapter on humility.
+Saint Benedict cites this saying in his Holy Rule, in the chapter on humility.
 Benedictine scholars say the quote is not from Sacred Scripture, but from a certain Sextus, an ancient Roman expert in law.
-In any case, with striking simplicity and economy (that is, fewness) of words, Jesus presents a parable about extravagance and dire need, standing in stark contrast at the same door.
+In any case, with striking simplicity and economy, that is, fewness of words, Jesus presents a parable about extravagance and dire need, standing in stark contrast at the same door.

 In the parable, a rich man, whose nickname has come to be “Dives,” the Latin word for “rich,” lives in luxury, dressed in costly Egyptian linen and an expensive purple mantle.
 He must have been on the “best dressed” list of his time and equally able to feast each day with extravagant waste.